Stratford (August 13). It may not last forever, but the Connecticut boys’ dominance in the New England Junior is pretty sweet while it lasts.

 On the girls side—we can say that now because part of the 50th anniversary celebration of the New England Junior this year was the addition of girls teams—the Connecticut team of Madeleine Hong of Glastonbury, Elizabeth Garfield of Fairfield and Alexandra Fox of Ellington placed second.
 Rhode Island was first at +11; Connecticut second at +38; New Hampshire and Maine tied third at +61.

-And yet, if a 17-shot victory and a solid second can said to be bittersweet, this one was, as four of the stalwarts of the Connecticut boys team and two from the girls' move on.
+And yet, a 17-shot victory and a solid second can be said bittersweet, this one was, as four of the stalwarts of the Connecticut boys team and two from the girls' move on.

 In the fall, Jackson Fretty is off to Princeton.
 Chris Fosdick will play at Florida Southern, following in the footsteps of the VanDerLaan brothers John and Michael.
 Alex Aurora, who made it his first goal this year to make the team, will play at Lehigh.
 New Canaan’s Gunnar Granito, who finished second to James this year at the Connecticut Junior Amateur to make the team for the first time, will do a postgraduate year at Berkshire School, where he’ll play golf and hockey, beginning next month.
 Maddy Hong heads off to Hamilton College and Liz Garfield will take a gap year and compete prior to college, possibly at Holy Cross.